What is failed back surgery syndrome?

 How can FBSS be treated?

-At Laser Spine Institute, our surgeons have perfected innovative, minimally invasive outpatient procedures designed to treat spine issues effectively while reducing risk and the negative consequences of traditional open back surgery.
-If a previous back surgery has failed to relieve your symptoms or made them worse, or if you’re looking for an alternative to open back surgery, contact us today for more information or to take advantage of a review of your MRI or CT scan.
+Currently, the least invasive form of spine surgery is minimally invasive spine surgery, such as the procedures performed at Laser Spine Institute, to treat degenerative spine conditions.
+At Laser Spine Institute, our surgeons perform innovative, minimally invasive outpatient procedures designed to treat spine issues effectively while reducing risk and the negative consequences of traditional open back surgery.
+If a previous back surgery has failed to relieve your symptoms or made them worse, or if you’re looking for an alternative to open back surgery to treat your degenerative spine condition, contact us today for more information and to submit your most recent MRI report or CT scan for our team to review.